 Queen – The woman who may be the best player of the night.

 Ready position – A slightly crouched position in anticipation of an attack.
 Standing tall with your feet slightly wider than shoulder-width apart, lower your body by bending the knees with a slight lean forward.
-Weight is on the balls of your feet.
+Weight is on the balls of your feet, ready to use the grip of your shoes.
 Your shoulders, knees, and feet should all be in a vertical line position, with your head up and looking straight ahead.

 Starting with your arms along the sides of your body, raise your arms so that the paddle is now in front of your chest with your non-paddle hand touching the back side of the paddle.